 In summary the model defines a strategy for growth in each quadrant.

-So how does this translate into marketing actions ?
+So how does this translate into marketing and sales actions?

 By analyzing the associated risks in each quadrant and putting in place relevant actions the marketer can define the tactics to achieve the required growth.